-were blamed on tariff regulations prohibiting the use of sex, age and location as risk characteristics.
-In a mirroring move the EU saw a heated political and legal debate on the use of special tariffs for foreigners, in the 1980s, which resulted in a legal ban of 'discriminatory' tariffs for mandatory insurance schemes in many European countries.
-The latest blow against risk classification in car insurance comes with the EU directive on gender equality which proposes to prohibit gender specific calculation of all private insurance products, including non-mandatory branches such as life, private health or comprehensive car insurance.
+The efficiency of market-determined risk classification in automobile insurance is a lasting matter of controversy.
+It can be traced back to the 1950s (Muir, 1957) and received broad economic attention in the 1980s when spiralling car insurance premiums in the US were blamed on tariff regulations prohibiting the use of sex, age and location as risk characteristics (Blackmon/ Zeckhauser 1991, Cummins/ Tennyson 1992, Harrington/ Doerpinghaus 1993).
+In a mirroring move the EU saw a heated political and legal debate on the use of special tariffs for foreigners, in the 1980s, which resulted in a legal ban of 'discriminatory' tariffs for mandatory insurance schemes in many European countries4.
+The latest blow against risk classification in car insurance comes with the EU Employment and Social Affairs' draft directive on gender equality5 which proposes to prohibit gender specific calculation of all private insurance products, including non-mandatory branches such as life, private health or comprehensive car insurance.

 There is a great body of economic literature, often from fields unrelated to insurance, that looks into the efficiency of market-determined risk classification.
-The general result of this literature is that efficient low cost information on risk will be selected by the market, but there can be excessive classification with costly information.
-Arbitrary or superfluous information will generally not be selected by the market.
-These results are derived for an unregulated market in which consumers are free to buy their preferred amount of coverage.
-There is only limited literature that deals with risk classification in mandatory insurance markets, this literature arrives at somewhat more sceptical results.
-Hoy shows that risk discrimination becomes purely re-distributive under a mandated offer of the 'same policy for everyone'.
-Polborn proves that risk classification in such settings may distort consumption behaviour, and Buzzachi/Valetti demonstrate that it could be used by oligopolistic firms for the purpose of strategic pricing.
+The general result of this literature is that efficient low cost information on risk will be selected by the market, but there can be excessive classification with costly information (Hoy 1982, 1988, Crocker/ Snow 1986, 2000).
+Arbitrary or superfluous information will generally not be selected by the market